GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 The example above shows that the `login.xhtml` file is copied to the external pages.
 The changes can be made here.
 Restarting jetty will display the changes.

-!!!
-Warning:
-    Customizations should only be made by people with a solid understanding of web-development.

 ## Custom CSS, JS, Images